 The meniscus consists of two C-shaped pieces of cartilage inside the knee joint.
 These pieces of cartilage serve as a cushion between the femur and tibia bones, absorbing impact and distributing the force of our actions on the joint.

 Meniscus tears often occur during motions that cause impact on the body such as attempting to rotate the knee of a weight-bearing leg, running, or jumping, but can also occur during lower impact activities such as yoga.
 Age is a contributing factor in many meniscus tears.
 As our bodies age, our connective tissue loses elasticity and volume, weakening the meniscus.
 It is not uncommon to see meniscus injuries in older adults as a result of everyday activities.

 Meniscus tears range in severity from mild to severe.
 Symptoms of a torn meniscus include swelling, buckling of the knee, locking which causes difficulty attempting to bend the knee, and severe pain.
 If the injury is minor, it is possible that healing may be achieved through a combination of rest and physical therapy.
 With more severe injuries, however, surgery may be required to repair the torn meniscus.
-At Nanoknee, our knee specialists perform arguably the best results in meniscus repair Los Angeles, San Luis Obispo, and Bakersfield have to offer.
+At Nanoknee, our knee specialists perform arguably the best results in meniscus repair Los Angeles has to offer.

 Traditional surgical options for a torn meniscus include repair of the meniscus itself or removal of the section of the meniscus which is torn, also referred to as a meniscectomy.
 Meniscectomies may be either full or partial, depending on the severity of your injury.

 You may be required to wear a brace to stabilize your knee joint following meniscus repair surgery in order to allow the area to heal properly.
 Some patients use crutches to aid in mobility for the first month, allowing you to keep your weight off the knee joint in order for it to continue to repair itself.